 New Bible studies and devotionals sent to your email.
 The first one includes a free gift!

-One of the biggest questions people have about end time prophecy is about the rapture of the church at the second coming of Christ.
+One of the biggest questions people have about end time prophecy is when does the rapture of the church and the second coming of Christ happen?
 This has been the question on the minds of people since Jesus was raised from the dead.
 There are so many that believe in a pre-tribulation rapture that we have songs that promote this view.

 But just because this view is promoted so well does not mean it is true.
 We need to know what the Bible says about the rapture of the church if we hope to have a firm grasp on it.